api7/kong-to-apisix/README.md

         enable_admin: false
     ```

     If you deploy APISIX with docker compose, you need to add `apisix.yaml` to volumes.
-You could change docker-compose.yml with
+You could change docker-compose.yml and re-do `docker-compose up`
     ```yaml
     volumes:
       - ./apisix_log:/usr/local/apisix/logs